Want to follow along with this writing? Sign up Today, it's free and easy

 This was really good and you captured the whole 'it's want I want so I'm gonna go for it' thing well.
 Good job!

-about 2 years ago Artemis J. Potter said:
+over 2 years ago Artemis J. Potter said:

 Nicely done!
 I liked how you explored how passionate you felt about living your dream.
 It sounds cool to live in Rome, I've never been :D